-Her houseparent is also currently fundraising for a g-tube placement for *Susan, to help improve the quality of her life.
+Her former houseparent recently fundraised for a g-tube placement for *Susan, to help improve the quality of her life.
 She eats by mouth just fine, but her metabolism is very fast due to her CP.
-A feeding tube will give her extra nutrients, whilst still allowing her to enjoy eating meals by mouth.
-Give a one-time donation toward this need here.
+Her g-tube can now give her extra nutrients, whilst still allowing her to enjoy eating meals by mouth.
+The placement surgery was successful in late 2018!

 Child sponsorship goes toward nutritious food, health-supporting supplements, clean drinking water.
-It provides medication, medical care, nurses, physio- and other therapies, diapers if needed, a warm, safe place to sleep and be cared for, an ayah (caregiver) or foster mom/parents, not to mention love, support, and so much more.
+It provides medication, medical care, nurses, physio- and other therapies, diapers if needed, a warm, safe place to sleep and be cared for, an ayah (caregiver) and/or foster parents, not to mention love, support, and so much more.

 From her sponsorship page: